sakura81/RADSeq_Tutorial/RADSeq_Pipeline_Tutorial_1.md

 ```{bash}
 mkdir Reference_Genomes
 ```
-* Determine which refrence genome you want to align your data to and download the .fna or .fa version.
+* Determine which reference genome you want to align your data to and download the .fna or .fa version.
 Using scp or file transfer program, copy the .fa or .fna genome file into this folder
 * Build index of genome using the following command:

 ```{bash}